<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=54935&amp;fmt=gif">

 This is typically when groups turn to locum tenens, but the high cost, time-consuming logistics, and unpredictable performance can be a thorn in the side for imaging leaders wanting to deliver high-quality patient care in a streamlined and efficient manner.

-For the newest information on vRad’s Artificial Intelligence program please visit vrad.com/radiology-services/radiology-ai/
+For the latest information on vRad’s Artificial Intelligence program please visit vrad.com/radiology-services/radiology-ai/

 Originally published by Michael Walter as Q&A: vRad’s CIO on AI beyond worklist prioritization, new solutions for radiologists, COVID-19 and more on Radiology Business